35 Team Building Icebreakers for Meetings

 Purpose: Icebreaker or energizer

-This classic game is not just for kids!
+Rules/Description: This classic game is not just for kids!
 Bring back nostalgia, and have your team laughing and working together with very little setup on the facilitator’s part.

 Hide something in the meeting room, maybe some money for lunch (yay bonus!), the meeting agenda, a “leave work an hour early” coupon, or something random.
 When the team arrives, have them try and work together to discover the hidden location.